Discord-Agora/Threads/README.md

 ### Context Menus

 - Message Context Menu:
-  - **Message in Post**: Delete the selected message within a thread
+  - **Message in Thread**: Delete the selected message within a thread
   - **Tags in Post**: Manage tags associated with a post (add or remove).

 - User Context Menu:
-  - **User in Post**: Ban, unban, share permissions, or revoke permissions for a specific user within a thread
+  - **User in Thread**: Ban, unban, share permissions, or revoke permissions for a specific user within a thread

 ## Configuration